 Along with the condition, technicians may identify minor problems or components operating sub-optimally.
 If they don’t offer this information, be sure to ask them.

 When you catch small problems early, you can avoid excessive strain on the rest of the system.
-This helps keep your heating costs lower and reduces the amount you’re going to pay out in more substantial repairs.
+This helps keep your heating costs lower and reduces the amount you’re going to pay out in more substantial heating repairs.
 What may be a $100 fix now could lead to a $1,000 repair if ignored long enough.

 4. How Often Should You Replace Your Furnace Filter?